naemon/naemon.github.io/documentation/faq/index.md

   /lib/i386-linux-gnu/libpthread.so.0
 ```

-On Debian/Ubuntu systems you should install the `naemon-core-dbg` package which
+If available you should install the `naemon-core-dbg` package which
 contains additional debuging symbols that makes toubleshooting a lot easier.

 Then run Naemon with GDB, you will have to type `run` after the prompt: